Q. What is Stash Retire?

 Q. What is a Traditional IRA?

-A Traditional Individual Retirement Account (IRA) allows you to invest in stocks, bonds, mutual funds, certificates of deposit, ETFs and index funds, among other investments using pre-tax dollars.
+A Traditional Individual Retirement Arrangement (IRA) allows you to invest in stocks, bonds, mutual funds, certificates of deposit, ETFs and index funds, among other investments using pre-tax dollars.
 That means you don’t pay taxes on it until you withdraw the money from the account after age 59 ½.
 When in retirement, you will pay taxes…

 Q. What is a Roth IRA?